lmorchard/blog.lmorchard.com/posts/2022-06-07-finley-and-charley/index.md

 Quinn rolled their eyes.
 "I'll ping you if there's a problem."

 "Yeah, don't do that," said Finley.
-"I'll say I told you so and laugh till you fix It."
+"I'll say I told you so and laugh until you fix it."

 "Fair enough.
 See you next week."